 Devon O'Rourke, PhD Student at UNH

-Devon joins the lab after spending his first year at the University of New Hampshire studying microbial evolution.
-He is currently working on a project describing the diversity and abundance of insects in bat diets - check out his work here.
+Devon is working on projects describing the diversity and abundance of insects in bat diets - check out his work here and how bats may be evolving resistance/tolerance to white-nose syndrome.
 He spent his previous seven years as a high school science teacher, carpenter, and very amateur stand up paddle boarder.

 Meghan Ange, PhD Student at UNH